rajneetsinghghuman/Rajneet-Singh-Ghuman-Model-And-Game-Development/README.md

 The value in numberoftriangles.txt should be 0 or always positive.
 The saved 3D model will be in the 3D model complete folder in the from of text files.
 The folder can be renamed to save the 3D model for future use.
+To start a new project put 0 in numberoftriangles.txt file and delete deletedtriangles.txt file.
+Do not intersect the triangles.
+The deleted triangles are also counted in the triangle selection mode, so, the red triangle will not be shown in all the moves.
+Load the 3d Model only one time after the program has started.

 Thank you.